Apply Now!

 A Credit pass in Mathematics at SPM/O-Level or equivalent qualification can be waived should any other higher qualifications contain Mathematics with an equivalent/higher achievement.

-Pass the Architecture Aptitude Test to be determined by the HEP as required.
+Pass the Architecture Aptitude Test/ Interview as determined by the Head of School as required.

 portfolio icon